Nick Pratto Player Props: Royals vs. Orioles

 |Games w/1+ RBI

-- The Orioles had the 17th-ranked team ERA across all MLB pitching staffs (3.97).
+- The Orioles' 4.32 team ERA ranks 15th across all MLB pitching staffs.

-- Orioles pitchers combined to surrender 171 total home runs at a clip of 1.1 per game (14th in baseball).
+- The Orioles rank 16th in baseball in home runs allowed (34 total, 1.2 per game).

-- Wells gets the start for the Orioles, his fifth of the season.
-He is 1-1 with a 2.79 ERA and 23 strikeouts in 29 2/3 innings pitched.
+- Gibson makes the start for the Orioles, his seventh of the season.
+He is 4-0 with a 3.93 ERA and 27 strikeouts in 34 1/3 innings pitched.

-- The righty last pitched on Wednesday against the Boston Red Sox, when he went 5 2/3 innings, allowing two earned runs while giving up four hits.
+- His last appearance was on Thursday against the Detroit Tigers, when the right-hander tossed 4 1/3 innings, surrendering three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.